Facebook's VPN Service Onavo Protect Collects Personal Data -- Even When It's Switched Off - Slashdot

 After 25 May 2018 this would be "interesting" in the EU.

 Is this supposed to be a joke?
-(Score:3)
+(Score:4, Insightful)

 VPN from Facebook?
 Of course they're going to collect data!